react-ga/react-ga/README.md

 You can safely upgrade to `2.x` as there are no breaking changes.
 The main new feature is that the underlying `ga` function is now exposed via the property `ReactGA.ga`.
 This can be helpful when you need a function that `ReactGA` doesn't support at the moment.
 Also, for that reason, it is recommended that you rename your imported value as `ReactGA` rather than `ga` so as to distinguish between the React GA wrapper and the original `ga` function.

+## Community Components

+While some convenience components are included inside the package, some are specific to each application.
+A community curated list of these is available in the wiki: https://github.com/react-ga/react-ga/wiki/Example-Higher-Order-Components.
+Feel free to add any you have found useful.

 ## API